orzechowskikamil/disabled-programmer-setup/README.md

 It's my private setup but if you have similar problem and you will inspire from this - you are welcome :-)

 ## Common keymap
-Keymap at least should contain those keys.
+Standard programmer editors' keymaps mostly three letter combinations!

+It's important to have this keys setup everywhere && frequently remove unused mappings.
+This way it's much more easier to remember, and you will not feel it is becoming deprecated.

-*It was easier to write them down in notepad, instead of creating keymap in editor first.
+*It was easier to write them down in notepad, instead of creating keymap in editor first, because standard keymap will not mix with your own.
+Such reference is easy to memoize.
 This keymap might break many conventions but keep in mind that it's optimized for programmer with paralyzed hands.
 For me, three keys combination is waste of time and effort.
 For you, probably also*